 It’s a proven fact that availing cashless benefits of health insurance is always better.
 It allows you to walk easily into a network hospital and get medical treatment without shelling out a single penny from your pocket.
 But, what happens in case you are not eligible for a cashless health insurance claim, or you need to visit a non-network hospital because of an emergency?

 Let’s find out by analyzing the differences in formalities and the process to file a claim between network and non-network hospitals below.

 A network hospital in health insurance refers to the hospital that has made a cashless treatment agreement with the health insurance company.
 Network hospitals are the ones stated in the agreement you have with the insurance provider.
 These are also known as cashless network hospitals.

 What Is Non-network Hospital?

-Non-network hospital means hospitals that are covered in the said agreement you have with the insurance provider.
+Non-network hospital means hospitals that are not covered in the said agreement you have with the insurance provider.
 This implies that you are unable to benefit from receiving cashless services in a non-network hospital.

 Difference Between Network And Non-network Hospitals: